-The NCLR and partners have a long history of conducting world-leading lifecourse research with particular emphasis on:
+The NCLR and partners have a long history of conducting world-leading lifecourse research.

 The Centre for Sustainable Cities is an inter-disciplinary research centre dedicated to providing the research base for innovative solutions to the economic, social, environmental and cultural development of our urban centres.